Gender Selection Overview

 In contrast, if the decision to choose a child’s gender is done for family balancing purposes, then the process is considered elective.
 Elective gender selection is the ability to increase the chances of having a child of a particular sex.
 The sex of a fetus is determined by two chromosomes, one inherited from the mother and one from the father.
 These chromosomes are either X or Y. The egg, from the mother carries an X chromosome and the sperm from the father carries either an X or a Y and this is what determines the sex of the baby.
 If a Y bearing sperm fertilizes the egg, the embryo is male.
 If an X bearing sperm fertilizes an egg, the embryo is female.
 It is possible to have an abnormal arrangement of sex chromosomes, however, this is rare.

 In this technique, embryos are produced from eggs and sperm of the couple.
-On the third day, when the embryos have reached approximately 8-cell stage, one of the cells is carefully removed from the embryo, and will be sent to a genetic laboratory to analyze its chromosomal make up.
+On the fifth or sixth day of embryo development, when the embryos have reached approximately 80-100 cell stage “blastocyst”, a laser is used to create a very small hold in the outer wall of the embryo allowing three to four of the outer cells that would form the placenta “trophoblasts” be carefully removed from the embryo.
+These cells are then prepared and sent to a genetic laboratory to analyze its chromosomal make up.
 This then allows us to determine whether the embryo, from which the cell was taken, was female or male.
-Only embryos of the desired gender are then transferred into the mother's uterus, making this a very reliable technique of gender selection.
-The remaining embryos can be saved through cryopreservation (freezing) for use later or donated to others who have difficulty having children in a process known as embryo donation.
+In addition, each embryo is also tested to make sure it has the correct number of chromosomes for all 24 pairs of chromosomes, thereby minimizing the risk of potentially transferring a chromosomally abnormal embryo regardless of the gender.
+Only embryos of the desired gender that have a normal number of chromosomes, are then transferred into the mother’s uterus, making this a very reliable technique of gender selection.
+The remaining embryos that were tested normal can also be preserved through cryopreservation (freezing) for use later, donated to others who have difficulty having children in a process known as embryo donation, or disposition at the will of the patient.

 We at Advanced Fertility Care operate within the appropriate standards of medical care and therefore respect and support an individual’s procreative autonomy, which is a person’s choice as to how, when and what children to have.
 We are happy to provide this service to any family which already has at least one child and wishes to benefit from family balancing.

-As part of the informed consent process prior to undergoing IVF with PGD, you will be required to sign a consent form giving us permission to proceed and acknowledge that all methods have limitations.
-Pregnancy success including the desired sex can not be guaranteed with 100% certainty.
+As part of the informed consent process prior to undergoing IVF with PGS, you will be required to sign a consent form giving us permission to proceed and acknowledge that all methods have limitations.
+Pregnancy success including the desired sex cannot be guaranteed with 100% certainty.

 Gender Selection for Family Balancing Next Steps

-If you are interested in scheduling an appointment to discuss the option of family balancing please click here to contact our office or call to schedule an appointment in one of our 3 convenient locations.
+If you are interested in scheduling an appointment to discuss the option of family balancing please contact our office or call to schedule an appointment in one of our 3 convenient locations.